False light is a form of invasion of privacy for which a victim can pursue a civil claim. A false light claim exists when an individual or business

-- publishes offensive information about that person, and
+- publishes offensive information about you, and

 - implies that it is true,